Certificate of Added Qualification in Healthcare Improvement (CAQHI) Program

 The successful completion of the QI Jump Start course is based on the stated Criteria for Completion described on the QI Jump Start Course Overview page, where the following course information also is provided: Goal and Target, Audience, Learning Objectives, Content, Delivery, Accreditation and Credit Designation, Evaluation.

-• Step 2 - Complete I-QIPS Course 2: Leading Healthcare Improvement (LHI) - This advanced-level leadership training course is designed to develop leaders of interprofessional improvement teams within their clinical settings.
+• STEP 2: Complete Course 2: Leading Healthcare Improvement (LHI)* - This advanced-level leadership training course is designed to develop leaders of interprofessional improvement teams within their clinical settings.
 Each course session is designed to build upon the content, activities, and assignments from its previous sessions, and a series of required (brief) course assessments is administered before the start of the course, immediately after the final session, and about three months thereafter, for learners to provide updates regarding the progress of their projects, as related to the training received from the course.

 • The topics covered in the course include, but are not limited to, the following: transformational goals, effective leadership, identifying internal and external stakeholders essential to change projects, cultural barriers and facilitators of organizational change.